JanssenProject/jans/docs/contribute/development.md

 steps should be followed for
 setting up a profile for the server module.

-1. Under `jans-auth-server/client/profile` module, create a new directory and name it `janssen2.op.io`
+1. Under `jans-auth-server/client/profiles` directory, create a new directory and name it `janssen2.op.io`
 2. Copy the contents of `jans-auth/client` directory into the newly created `janssen2.op.io` directory
 3. Copy keystore file `/client/profiles/default/client_keystore.p12` from `default` directory to the `janssen2.op.io` directory